 Furthermore, the company has not shied away from controversial moves.
 Particularly its progressive advertising campaigns have caused a stir and the sheer size of the company has led to some plans that attracted controversy.

 Is this the least well-known of our Scandi superbrands?
 Possibly, but it is one we’ll all hear more about in the future, no doubt.
-Tiger of Sweden is over 100 years old and now has stores in several countries, including the United Kingdom and Canada.
-The label, which started as a menswear fashion brand, also taps into the Nordic tradition of quality and affordability, by “democratising tailoring” and opening it up to men from all walks of life.
+Tiger of Sweden is over 100 years old.
+It now has stores in several countries, including the United Kingdom and Canada.
+The label, which started as a menswear fashion brand, also taps into the Nordic tradition of quality and affordability.
+It democratised tailoring, and opened it up to men from all walks of life.
 Style with purpose was its mantra.

-Given its lengthy history and importance to the Swedish textile industry, the company has seen its fair share of drama – not least being run by the government to help rescue and stabilise the country’s textile industry after the sudden death of the company’s CEO in 1961.
+Given its lengthy history and importance to the Swedish textile industry, the company has seen its fair share of drama.
+When the company CEO died suddenly in 1961 the government stepped in to run the business to help rescue and stabilise the country’s textile industry.

 In 1997 Tiger of Sweden launched a collection for women – more Armani than Oscar de la Renta.
 One of their charcoal grey pencil skirts is our office “uniform” – super slick, classy, pared down yet flattering.